olliepalmer/scripted-design-course/pages/classes/class-03.md

 ----

 # Assignments

 ## Assignment: Translations

 This exercise will form the basis of the film you will make over the next 3 weeks.
+The deadline for this part (cutting a film, making a poster) is **before** next class.

 ### Cut a film scene